-S = M R C (1) where S : annual risk of transporting the product (persons affected per year) M: annual rate of tank car involvement in an FRA-reportable derailment on mainline track R: conditional probability of release given that a tank car derails

-C: consequence level, defined as the annual expected number of persons affected
+- S = annual risk of transporting product (persons affected per year), - M = annual rate of tank car involvement in Federal Railroad Administration (FRA) reportable derailment on main-line track - R = conditional probability of release given that a tank car derails, and - C = consequence level, defined as the annual expected number of persons affected.

-FRA track-class-specific accident rates were used to determine M (23) and we assumed that the likelihood of hazardous materials car derailment is independent of the material being transported (24).
+FRA track-class-specific accident rates were used to determine M(23), and it was assumed that the likelihood of hazardous materials car derailment is independent of the material being transported (24).
 Track speed reflects FRA track class, which has been shown to be correlated with railroad accident rates (25).
-For the Class 1 railroads involved, we used their timetable speeds to infer the FRA track class and other operating restrictions for all segments of the lanes considered.
-For the limited mileage of non-Class 1 railroads involved, we used the industry average derailment rate for this class of railroads.
-(23).
+For the Class 1 railroads involved, their timetable speeds were used to infer the FRA track class and other operating restrictions for all segments of the lanes considered.
+For the limited mileage of non-Class 1 railroads involved, the industry average derailment rate for this class of railroads was used (23).